insure logo

 See more >

-How to prevent a water disaster
+How to prevent water damage

-Will Southcombe, director of standards and performance at PuroClean, a property-damage restoration service, suggests ensuring all holes are properly caulked and sealed and keeping eaves and downspouts clean.
+Will Southcombe, director of standards and performance at PuroClean, a property damage restoration service, suggests ensuring all holes are properly caulked and sealed and keeping eaves and downspouts clean.
 He recommends periodically checking behind appliances and under sinks to make sure everything is dry.
 That means moving out the stuff under the kitchen sink for several years.

 Note: Be careful when pulling out the refrigerator to check for a leak in the icemaker water line and avoid running over the water line or crimping a copper line.